CenterForSpatialResearch/mapping_architecture_urbanism_humanities/09_WebMapping2.md

 On the left side of the screen in the `Layers` tab is a list of all the layers currently used by this map style.
 These are, first, tilesets.
 But they are also embedded style information.
 We'll see how this works by creating our own layer.

 In the upper left corner of the panel, there is a `+` button that says `Add new layer` on hover.
-When you click it, you'll see a list of tilesets. `Mapbox streets v7` and `Mapbox terrain v2` are active, because these are used by the `Dark` template.
+When you click it, and select `Source`, you'll see a list of tilesets. `Mapbox streets v7` and `Mapbox terrain v2` are active, because these are used by the `Dark` template.
 If you click one, it will expand to show multiple types of data, including polygons, lines, and points, any of which can be incorporated into layers on a map.
 However, we're going to scroll down and look at the unused sources, where you should see the `rat_sightings` (with a random extension) tileset created earlier.
 If you click it, you'll see just one kind of data, which is points, and if you click _that_, it will add the data to the map.

 ___
 ![Choosing rat_sightings]